pdxrod/dcrdinstructions/README.md

 The Decred daemon's entry point is `func main` in `dcrd.go`.

+`GO111MODULE=on go build`

 In development, you will want to use the daemon in 'testnet' mode, where there is no risk of losing any real money.

 `dcrd --testnet -u rpcuser -P rpcpass`

-'rpcuser' and 'rpcpass' can be replaced with a more secure username and password - these you will use to communicate with the daemon, for example, through dcrwallet.
+'rpcuser' and 'rpcpass' can be replaced with a more secure username and password - these you will use to communicate with the daemon, for example, through dcrwallet and dcrdata.

+You may have to wait a few minutes before connecting to dcrd with other programs, e.g. dcrdata and dcrdwallet.

 ## dcrseeder